 Visiting Wonderland

-There are different trips to the Halong Bay including day trips.
+There are different trips to Halong Bay including day trips.
 However, to enjoy these surreal sceneries, you should give yourself at least two days.

-Trips to the bay are offered for two and more nights.
+Trips to the bay are offered for two or more nights.
 Prices differ strongly depending not only on the length of your stay, but also on the type of ship you choose.
 Since it’s not only a matter of comfort but mainly security, I definitely would not go for the cheapest vessel.
 Mind you, deadly accidents did happen in the past.

 Therefore, I’d recommend inquiring, yet not to take the very cheapest offer if you want to enjoy your stay on board and during the additional activities.
 You won’t do this too often in your life, so don’t cut corners when not absolutely necessary.
 Do yourself a favor and book yourself at least on a middle-class ship.